laurenostrowski/zf_vocal_organ_model/README.md

 ### 1. Pitch Estimation (`get_pitch`)

 The model can only produce sounds with harmonic stacks, therefore in every frame of a vocalization, a pitch must be estimated.
-This is defined as the lowest frequency the bird produced, even if the sound does not have clear harmonic stacks.
+This is defined as the lowest frequency the bird produced in a given frame, even if the sound does not have clear harmonic stacks.
 The algorithm uses:
 - Viterbi-based pitch tracking over prominent spectral peaks
 - Harmonic support detection for robust fundamental frequency estimation
 - Adaptive smoothing across continuous segments